Historiography of the United Kingdom: Global history

-James Vernon proposes a global history of Britain centered on the rise, demise and reinvention of a liberal political economy that made the market as the central principle of government.
+James Vernon proposes a global history of Britain centred on the rise, demise and reinvention of a liberal political economy that made the market as the central principle of government.
 The story features the growth and collapse of the First and Second British Empires, as well as the global hegemony of the Anglosphere.
 Events, processes and peoples far beyond the Anglosphere shaped the history of its rise, demise and reinvention.
 This history of Britain is then a global story, not because of that old imperial conceit that Britain made the global map so red, but because the entire world combined to make Britain.
 To some extent the enterprise is already underway, making the Empire's history a central part of a new global history.
 New maps were drawn around the oceans, yielding new perspectives such as "Atlantic history".

 Digital history

 Digital history is opening new avenues for research into original sources that were very hard to handle before.
 One model is the Eighteenth Century Devon project, completed in 2007.
 It was a collaboration of professional historians, local volunteers, and professional archives that created an online collection of transcripts of 18th-century documents, such as allegiance rolls, Episcopal visitation returns, and freeholder lists.
 Digital archives and digital periodicals are allowing much broader opportunity for research and primary sources at the undergraduate level.
 Use of powerful search engines on large textual databases allows much more expanded research on such sources as newspaper files.